Command & Conquer Remastered Collection

-Command & Conquer: Remastered Collection is a remaster of the first two titles in the real-time strategy video game series Command & Conquer with rebuilt graphics and sound improvements, and bonus materials.
-It was developed by Petroglyph Games with Lemon Sky Studios, and published by Electronic Arts.
+Command & Conquer: Remastered Collection is a compilation of real-time strategy video games developed by Petroglyph Games and published by Electronic Arts.
+It is a remaster of the first two titles in the video game series Command & Conquer with rebuilt graphics, sound improvements and bonus materials.
 It was released on June 5, 2020, for Origin and Steam.
 A physical edition intended for collectors was released by Limited Run Games.

 The compilation includes remasters of the first two Command & Conquer games originally developed by Westwood Studios, Command & Conquer (1995) and Red Alert (1996), along with their expansion packs and content that had been exclusive to console ports.
 It features 4K graphics, remastered music, upscaled full motion video cinematic footage, enhanced sidebar UI, modern online features, and an unlockable gallery of unused and "making of" content.

-The source code for the original Command & Conquer and Red Alert was released on June 2 (three days before game's release).
+The source code for the original Command & Conquer and Red Alert was released on June 2 (three days before the game's release).
 This code, which was used to create the remastered games' back-end game engine, allows people to create game mods that can be played through the games' built-in mod loading system.

 Gameplay

 Command & Conquer: Remastered Collection is a collection of remasters of the first two Command & Conquer video games: Tiberian Dawn and Red Alert.
-It includes three expansion packs: The Covert Operations, Counterstrike, and The Aftermath as well as additional missions and briefing videos from the Nintendo 64 and PlayStation ports, totaling about 100 campaign missions.
-The sidebar UI was revamped to be easier to use, and other features were added.
+It includes three expansion packs: The Covert Operations, Counterstrike, and The Aftermath as well as additional content from the console ports, totaling about 100 campaign missions.